 A perfect example of that is the situation Snapchat owner Snap recently found itself in.
 Plans to restructure in a way that would allow for smooth future growth was stymied by the fact the social media app’s infrastructure was directly tied to Google Cloud.
 This meant making the necessary business transitions would have incurred significantly higher costs and excess resource allocation than anticipated.
 Snap’s answer was to invest in Amazon Web Services (AWS) infrastructure that would diversify their vendor portfolio and reduce risk.

-When Snap originally built their application and infrastructure, a cloud agnostic approach would have been practically impossible.
+When Snap originally built its application and infrastructure, a cloud agnostic approach would have been practically impossible.
 Thankfully, that’s no longer the case, meaning today’s growing companies can avoid the expense and complexities Snap encountered.

 To sum up, the main pros, or benefits, to a cloud agnostic strategy are: